adedner/dune-fempy/doc/index.rst

    is used to describe the basic concepts.
 This leads through the steps required to set up the problem, solve the system of equations, and visualize the results.
-After this introduction we discuss how to use different solver backends (including for example `scipy`_, `petsc`_ and also `petsc4py`_ see also :cite:`PETSc-Paper,SciPy-Paper`).
+After this introduction we discuss how to use different solver backends (including build in solvers, solvers and preconditioners available in `dune-istl`_, `scipy`_, `petsc`_ and also `petsc4py`_ see also :cite:`PETSc-Paper,SciPy-Paper`).
-   We then provide more detail on how to use the `Dune`_ grid interface, attach data to the grid entities and define general grid functions.
+   We then provide more detail on how to use the `Dune`_ grid interface, construct a grid using different formats including for example `GMsh`_ but also using simple python structures like dictionaries for describing general unstructured grids is available.
+   Results can be plotted using `Matplotlib`_ (for 2d) and for example `Mayavi`_ (for 2d and 3d).
+For more advanced plotting options data can be exported using `vtk` format and then analysed for example using `paraview`_.
+   In this section we also give details of how to attach data to the grid entities and define general grid functions.
-   Finally, some more examples building up on the general concepts described in the first part.
+   Finally, some more examples building up on the general concepts described in the first part are presented.
    The :ref:`scripts`
    used for each of these and the following examples can be downloaded and are hopefully useful as starting point for new projects.